-Gifted writer of prose, creative non-fiction, and poetry, Colleen J. McElroy is a professor of English
+Gifted writer of prose, creative non-fiction, and poetry, Colleen J. McElroy is a Professor Emeritus of English

 and creative writing at the University of Washington in Seattle, Washington.

-two Fulbright Fellowships, a Dupont Visiting Scholar Fellowship, and a Rockefeller Fellowship.
+a DuPont Visiting Scholar Fellowship, and a Rockefeller Fellowship.

 Biography